Take a look at this photo. Can you spot the difference between these two types of gum? Hint: one is safe for school-aged children, one is not.

 Follow the recommended practice of storing medications in their original packages; in child resistant containers; and out of sight and reach of children.
 Keeping these practices in mind, we can significantly reduce the risk of accidental poisoning, however there may come a time when you find yourself calling the BC Poison Control Centre.
 The phone lines are answered 24 hours a day and offer services in 150 different languages.

-When to call the BC Poison Control Centre
+When to call the BC Poison control centre

 If a person is unconscious, having convulsions or having trouble breathing, call 9-1-1.
-This is an emergency.

 Have the following information ready: